Dmh304/Clinic-Management-System/EYES_CLINIC_PROJECT_INSTRUCTIONS.md

 - **Secondary Actors:** System (notification to Receptionist for checkout)
 - **Trigger:** Nurse clicks 'Start Session' on a queued CareSession (from UC-31).
 - **Description:** The Nurse conducts the wellness/care session, records brief session notes and any observed issues, and marks the session complete, triggering checkout.
-- **Preconditions:** PRE-1: CareSession status = SCHEDULED, assigned to this nurse.
+- **Preconditions:** PRE-1: CareSession status = BOOKED, assigned to this nurse.
 PRE-2: Nurse authenticated.
 - **Postconditions:** POST-1: Status IN_PROGRESS → COMPLETED, with timestamps.
 POST-2: Session notes saved.
 POST-3: Receptionist notified for checkout.
 - **Normal Flow:**
   1. Nurse clicks 'Start Session'; status → IN_PROGRESS.